pipomas/PhD_thesis/README.md

 This repository contains my PhD thesis `diss.pdf` as well as all files to reproduce it.

-### More info about the files comming soon!
+### Info about the files in this repository will be added soon

-last updated on July 29, 2016 :tada:
+last updated on August 11, 2016 :tada: